 The mystery is what it is.
 A lack of information which has led to multiple inquires going back since at least 2012.
 Now ask yourself what kind of people do not want you to obtain information about them?
 Are they the crypto-saviors or just the opposite?
 Scammers — criminals — or at the very least unethical developers bent on fast profits and a slow exit?

 The point is, when some of us smell a rat or a bunch of them — even if they are living in a palace of fantastic code-cheese (that’s a slight reference to “Cheesus” — a mod on the Bytecoin Forum as well as BitcoinTalk) — well, we investigate.
 And I may have praised certain aspects of BCN in the past, but now is the season — once again — to hunt.
 To hunt and to make crypto-enthusiasts aware that scammers are alive and feasting — have been — for years in this “Wild West” environment.
-An environment where cheap cryptos entice the buyers, who only later discover that the shear number of BCN coins prevents any giant pumps.
-And that is just as well, since quick profits are just as easy to come by as quick losses.
+An environment where cheap cryptos entice the buyers, who only later discover that the shear number of BCN coins prevents any giant pumps or that was, until the interest in cryptocurrency began to heat up.

 Take DStrange.
 A character.
 A fiction?
 Yet another pseudonymous ghost.
 A Bytecoin promoter — who rarely promotes.
 You’ll find him listed under the Teto-Team at Bytecoin.org.
 He is a recent member, allegedly.
 Meaning he came after the rest of them.
 If you peruse the Bitcointalk forums you will find a trove of information which dovetails with the Bytecoin developers, going back to 2014.
 You will find argument after argument, accusations fly — and always the Bytecoin Team loses.
 DStrange loses.
 Rias loses.
 Cheesus loses.
 They are never able to explain why they — or Bytecoin — chose certain “dark” paths.
 Why Bytecoin essentially made the lion’s share of the coins for themselves, under optimal conditions.